 Reflective surfaces can do wonderful things with reflection.
 Reflection photos are a lot of fun to work with.
 Several locations will give you the chance to take this type of photo.

-You’ll need to decide whether you include both the reflected image and the normal image in the same photo, with the reflection being upside down.
+You’ll need to decide whether you include both the reflected and normal images in the same photo, with the reflection being upside down.

 It can be worth just including the reflection.
-This might be the case with a puddle, or perhaps a reflection on glass.
+This might be the case with a puddle or reflection on glass.

-With all reflections, you’ll often get a stronger reflection at lower angles to the ground.
+You’ll often get a stronger reflection at lower angles to the ground with all reflections.
 Experiment and see which angle works best.

 The following are locations you can experiment with.

-- Body of water – A body of water has always got the potential for reflection.
+- Body of Water: A body of water always has the potential for reflection.
 The key is that it needs to be flat.
 The larger the body of water is, the less often this occurs.
-That means the smallest puddles will have reflections, but you’ll have less water reflection to work with.
+That means the smallest puddles will have reflections.
+But you’ll have less water reflection to work with.
 Ponds, rivers, and lakes all offer good potential.
-You’ll need to visit when there is little or no wind at all.
+You’ll need to visit when there is little or no wind.

-- Glass – Glass will reflect.
+- Glass: Glass will reflect.
 It’s easy to find good reflections on glass in an urban setting.
-If you photograph the glass head on you’ll pick up the reflection behind you.
-You may well be in the picture, and often details behind the glass will also be seen.
-Photograph the glass side on, and close to the glass.
-You’ll see the side reflection, and the scene the reflection is from.
+If you photograph the glass head-on, you’ll pick up the reflection behind you.
+You may well be in the picture, and details behind the glass will often be seen.
+Photograph the glass side on and close to the glass.
+You’ll see the side reflection and the scene the reflection is from.

-- Marble – Marble is a great surface for reflection.
+- Marble: Marble is a great surface for reflection.
 Its smooth surface works well for this.
-In fact any stone surface that has a polished look to it has reflective potential.
+In fact, any stone surface with a polished look has reflective potential.
 If it happens to have been raining, this becomes one of the best surfaces for capturing reflections.

-There are many ways to get more interest out of a particular photography location.
+There are many ways to get more interest from a particular photography location.
 A change of angle is almost always possible.
 It is one of the best ways to achieve this result.

-You’ve now read all about the different perspectives you could use.
+You’ve now read about all the different photography perspectives you can use.
 Are there any here you particularly enjoy using yourself?
 Is there a new angle that you’ll use in the future to take your photography in a new and interesting direction?